nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/02-quick-start/README.md

 - `config/crd/bases/webapp.my.domain_guestbooks.yaml`: `CRD` file for `Guestbook`
 - `config/rbac/role.yaml`: `ClusterRole` for the operator (`manager-role`)

-## 2.4.
-Test It Out
+`Makefile` is a collection of frequently used commands.
+For more details, we'll see it in a later section.

+## 2.3.
+Run the operator in your local

-1. Start your Kubernetes cluster.
+1. Start your Kubernetes cluster with kind.
+(You can use any Kubernetes cluster)
     ```
     kind create cluster
     ```